wp-plugins/wp-athletics/readme.txt

 == Description ==

-WP Athletics is a powerful collection of features for your athletics club aiming to allow your athletes to log and analyze their results, track their PB's and view statistics and charts.
+Wordpress Athletics is a powerful collection of features for your athletics club aiming to allow your athletes to log and analyze their results, track their PB's and view statistics and charts.
 The plugin, designed with simplicity in mind is ready to use out of the box.
 There are also a variety of UI themes included for your convenience.

 Some of the major features for your registered users are:
 <ul>